Additional Learning Support

 - Additional learning support and teaching staff work closely together in assessing and supporting students with SEN or disability

-- Support programme plans are regularly reviewed and can include 1 to 1 support, in class support, small group support, workshops, escorting and comfort support, graduated intervention plan, access to assistive technologies, exam concessions arrangements when appropriate, counselling and coaching, access to a safe space, guidance to improve study skills, adapted documents and materials, hearing loop
+- Support programme plans are regularly reviewed and can include 1 to 1 support, in class support, small group support, workshops, escorting and comfort support, graduated intervention plan, access to assistive technologies, exam concessions arrangements when appropriate, counselling and coaching, access to a designated support area known as the Hive, guidance to improve study skills, adapted documents and materials, hearing loop

-- Support from external partners such as counsellors and advice from specialists such as speech and language therapist and specialist assessors are included in our programme of interventions
+- Support from external partners such as counsellors and advice from specialists such as speech and language therapists and specialist assessors are included in our programme of interventions

 - Students in receipt of support are invited to give their views and we aim to ensure that they contribute to various platforms and forums to give their feedback